GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

-\textbf{Saturation loss.} While the SDS loss boosts the generation of the 3D object, it suffers from color over-saturation issues~\cite{wang2023prolificdreamer}, hindering the seamless composition of generated object NeRFs into the existing scene.
-To alleviate this, we introduce a reference-guided saturation loss.
-Specifically, we regulate the saturation values of generated content within the HSV space as defined in Eq.~\ref{equ: loss_saturation}:
+\textbf{Saturation loss.} While the SDS loss boosts the generation of the 3D object, it suffers from color over-saturation issues~\cite{wang2023prolificdreamer}, hindering the composition of the generated object into the established scene to produce a coherent scene.
+To mitigate this issue, we utilize the saturation values from the reference image to constrain the generated object, as defined by Eq.~\eqref{equ: loss_saturation}:

 where $\overline{G}_{s}$ and $\hat{G}_{s}$ denote the mean and variance of the saturation values for the generated content, masked using the opacity map $O$.
 Similarly, $\overline{R}_{s}$ and $\hat{R}_{s}$ represent the mean and variance of saturation values for the reference image $R$.
-Unless explicitly specified, we employ the scene image as the reference ($R := S$) for computing the saturation loss. \\
+Unless explicitly specified, we employ the rendered scene image as the reference ($R := S$) for computing the saturation loss.\\

-\textbf{Style loss.} We further incorporate a style loss to improve the color and style coherence between generated objects and a given reference, enabling users to specify the desired style of a synthesized object using a reference image.
-Unlike the saturation loss which solely focuses on addressing the over-saturation issues, this loss captures the feature-level information from the reference to constrain the generated object:
+\textbf{Style loss.} We further incorporate a style loss to improve the color and style coherence between generated objects and a given reference.
+Unlike the saturation loss, which solely focuses on addressing the over-saturation issues, this loss captures the feature-level information from the reference to constrain the generated object:

-This style loss $\mathcal{L}_{\text{STY}}$ in Eq.~\ref{equ: loss_style} consists of $\mathcal{L}_{\text{STY}}^{\text{{global}}}$ and $\mathcal{L}_{\text{STY}}^{\text{local}}$.
-Similar to saturation loss, the $\mathcal{L}_{\text{STY}}^{\text{global}}$ calculates the statistical loss in VGG feature space~\cite{johnson2016perceptual}, and the $\mathcal{L}_{\text{STY}}^{\text{local}}$ is a contextual loss~\cite{mechrez2018contextual} that searches the closest feature for measuring the difference. \\
+This style loss $\mathcal{L}_{\text{STY}}$ in Eq.~\eqref{equ: loss_style} consists of $\mathcal{L}_{\text{STY}}^{\text{{global}}}$ and $\mathcal{L}_{\text{STY}}^{\text{local}}$.
+Similar to saturation loss, the $\mathcal{L}_{\text{STY}}^{\text{global}}$ calculates the statistical loss in VGG feature space~\cite{johnson2016perceptual}, and the $\mathcal{L}_{\text{STY}}^{\text{local}}$ is a contextual loss~\cite{mechrez2018contextual} that searches the closest feature for measuring the difference.\\

-\textbf{Overall loss.} Finally, the overall loss Eq.~\ref{equ: loss_func} is formulated as a weighted combination of all loss terms:
+\textbf{Overall loss.} Finally, the overall loss Eq.~\eqref{equ: loss_func} is formulated as a weighted combination of all loss terms: